 7. Conclusions and conjectures.
 We have emphasized a simple fluctuation identity which binds together a number of other known identities for general and special choices of Lévy processes.
 Our identity helps to explain the nature of known solutions to the American put optimal stopping problem, giving the opportunity to explore the pasting principle in more detail.
-Further, we have extracted the precise criterion for the phenomenon of smooth pasting versus continuous pasting from Mordecki's solution to (1).
-We conjecture that this criterion remains unchanged when moving to the same optimal stopping problem, but with finite horizon.
-In this case, simulations of Matache, Nitsche and Schwab [26], Hirsa and Madan [23], Almendral and Oosterlee [2] and Almendral [1] show that the optimal strategy consists of stopping when first crossing below a boundary which is nonincreasing in time.
-Therefore, since the boundary has only bounded variation, and assuming it is also right continuous, the regularity of the boundary for the stopping domain below it should correspond to the regularity of 0 for $(-\infty, 0)$ and the same necessary and sufficient conditions should dictate the pasting condition.
+Further we have extracted the precise criterion for the phenomenon of smooth pasting versus continuous pasting from Mordecki's solution to (1).
+We conjecture that this criterion remains unchanged when moving to the same optimal stopping problem but with finite horizon.
+In this case, simulations of Matache et al. (2003), Hirsa and Madan (2002), Almendral and Oosterlee (2003) and Almendral (2005) show that the optimal strategy consists of stopping when first crossing below a boundary which is non-increasing in time.
+Therefore, since the boundary has only bounded variation, and assuming it is also right continuous, the regularity of the boundary for the stopping domain below it should correspond to the regularity of 0 for $(-\infty,0)$ and the same necessary and sufficient conditions should dictate the pasting condition.

-In general, it would seem that one can use regularity as a reasonable rule of thumb for predicting when smooth pasting occurs.
-Roughly speaking, suppose one has an optimal stopping problem for a Markov process X with expectation operators $\{E_x\}$ taking the form where the family of stopping times $\mathcal{T}$ and smooth function G are such that u is well defined.
-Assume that the optimal strategy corresponds to the partitioning of the domain of X into two regions, say, C and $\mathscr{S} = C^c$ , and stopping as soon as Xenters $\mathscr{S}$ .
-(Note that so far all of these assumptions conform to most solutions which are known in explicit or semi-explicit form.)
-It would then be reasonable to work with the assumption that there will be smooth pasting at $x \in \partial \mathscr{S}$ if and only if x is regular for $\mathscr{S}$ ; otherwise continuous pasting holds.
+In general it would seem that one can use regularity as a reasonable rule of thumb for predicting when smooth pasting occurs.
+Roughly speaking, suppose one has an optimal stopping problem for a Markov process X with expectation operators $\{\mathbf{E}x\}$ taking the form where the family of stopping times $\mathcal{T}$ and smooth function G are such that u is well defined.
+Assume that the optimal strategy corresponds to the partitioning of the domain of X into two regions, say $\mathcal{C}$ and $\mathcal{S} = \mathcal{C}^c$ and stopping as soon as X enters $\mathcal{S}$ .
+[Note that so far all of these assumptions conform to most solutions which are known in explicit or semi-explicit form.]
+It would then be reasonable to work with the assumption that there will be smooth pasting at $x \in \partial \mathcal{S}$ if and only if x is regular for $\mathcal{S}$ .
 Note that the exercise boundary may consist of disjoint regions which may exhibit different pasting principles.
-At the very least, in addition to the articles discussed in this paper concerning the American put optimal stopping problem, pasting principles based on path regularity would also seem to apply to the optimal stopping problems in [32, 33] and [20] in the context of a sequential testing and Poisson disorder problems and again in [4] and [6] for the case of pricing perpetual Russian options under Lévy models.
+At the very least, in addition to the articles discussed in this paper concerning the American put optimal stopping problem, pasting principles based on path regularity would also seem to apply to the optimal stopping problems in Peskir and Shiryayev (2000, 2002) and Gapeev (2002) in the context of a sequential testing and Poisson disorder problems and again in Asmussen et al. (2004) and Avram et al. (2004) for the case of pricing perpetual Russian options under Lévy models.

-$$u(x) = \sup{\tau \in \mathcal{T}} \mathbf{E}x[G(X\tau)],$$
+$$u(x) = \sup{\tau \in \mathcal{T}} \mathbf{E}x[G(X\tau)]$$

-Acknowledgments.
+Acknowledgment.
 This work was carried out during visits of the first author to Utrecht University and the second author to ETH Zürich and MaPhySto at Aarhus University.
-Both would like to thank the host institutions of their counterpart for their hospitality and support and, in addition, A. E. Kyprianou is likewise grateful to MaPhySto.
+Both would like to thank the host institutions of their counterpart for their hospitality and support and in addition, A.E.K. is likewise grateful to MaphySto.
 Thanks are due to Ana-Maria Matache, Christoph Schwab, Ron Doney, Sergei Levendorskii and Freddy Delbaen for a number of helpful discussions.
 Special thanks go to Goran Peskir who, through a number of insightful discussions, has inspired this work and greatly helped us to understand the principle of continuous pasting.